zschutzman/enumerator/README.md

 3 3 3
 ```

-This code enumerates all such partitions and (if desired) outputs them into a text file.
+This code counts all such partitions and (if desired) outputs them into a text file.
 The data format is
 a left-to-right, top-to-bottom linearization of the partition.
 For example, the above partition would be
 serialized as